Meeting Targets and Maintaining Epidemic Control (EpiC)

 EpiC and HIV

-EpiC builds on and expands the work of the Linkages across the Continuum of HIV Services for Key Populations Affected by HIV (LINKAGES) project, funded by USAID and PEPFAR, which focused on addressing the HIV epidemic among key populations.
-The EpiC project partners with and strengthens the capacity of governments, civil society organizations, other PEPFAR-implementing partners and the private sector to introduce innovations and expand evidence-based HIV services to unprecedented levels of scale, coverage, quality, effectiveness and efficiency.
+The EpiC project promotes self-reliant management of national HIV programs by improving HIV case finding, prevention, treatment programming and viral-load suppression among key and priority populations.
+EpiC partners with and strengthens the capacity of governments, civil society organizations, other PEPFAR-implementing partners and the private sector to introduce innovations and expand evidence-based HIV services to unprecedented levels of scale, coverage, quality, effectiveness and efficiency.

 EpiC’s HIV objectives